-Prana Biotechnology is developing first-in-class therapies to treat neurodegenerative disease.
+Prana Biotechnology is developing first-in-class therapies to treat orphan neurodegenerative diseases.

-Prana Biotechnology was incorporated in Melbourne, Australia in 1997.
+Prana Biotechnology was incorporated in Melbourne, Australia in 1997 and has offices in Melbourne, Australia, and San Francisco, USA.
 The Company listed on the Australian Securities Exchange (ASX: PBT) in 2000 and listed on the NASDAQ (NASDAQ: PRAN) in 2002.

 Board of Directors

 Prana has a well established Board of Directors with extensive experience in the research, pharmaceutical and financial industries.

 Research and Development Advisory Board

 The Research and Development Advisory Board is composed of scientists with professional expertise in research.
 These scientific advisors provide advice regarding the Company‘s proposed research and development activities